ALETRIS Overview Information

 ALETRIS Side Effects & Safety

-Aletris might be safe for most adults.
+Aletris is POSSIBLY SAFE when taken by mouth appropriately.
 It can cause colic, dizziness, or confusion.

 Stomach or intestinal (gastrointestinal, GI) problems: Aletris can irritate the GI tract.
-Don’t use it if you have stomach or intestinal problems.
+Do not use it if you have stomach or intestinal problems.

 Hormone-sensitive conditions such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Aletris might act like estrogen.
-If you have any condition that might be made worse by exposure to estrogen, don’t use aletris.
+If you have any condition that might be made worse by exposure to estrogen, do not use aletris.

 Minor Interaction Be watchful with this combination